Causes of death (hlth_cdeath)

 15.1.
 Comparability - geographical

 The data are geographically comparable because all data processing is managed centrally by Istat.
-Moreover, geographical coverage is complete and missing events are of negligible order.
+Moreover, the geographical coverage is complete and the missing events are negligible.

 15.1.1.
 Asymmetry for mirror flow statistics - coefficient